davidCrejenovschi/Snake/README.md

 ---

-## 🎵 Sound License
+## 📜 Credits & License
-All sound effects are used under the **[Mixkit Free License](https://mixkit.co/free-sound-effects/)**, which allows for use in personal and non-commercial projects.
+All sound effects are used under the **[Mixkit Free License](https://mixkit.co/free-sound-effects/)**, which allows for use in personal and non-commercial projects, like this one.

----

-## 📖 About this Project
-This is a **non-commercial, educational project** created to explore GUI development with JavaFX, FXML styling, and CSS integration.
+Created for **learning purposes** only.